-My articles have appeared in PAGE Magazine, 8 Faces magazine, the Dev.Opera blog, and the Typekit blog.
-I’m also the author of the Web Fonts Performance chapter in Smashing Book 5.
+My articles have appeared in PAGE Magazine, Net Magazine, 8 Faces magazine, and the Typekit blog.
+I’m also the author of the Webfont Handbook, and co-author of Smashing Book 5.

 Web Font Loading Patterns

 Web font loading may seem complicated, but it is actually quite simple if you follow some simple font loading patterns.
 By combining patterns you can create custom font loading behaviours that work in all browsers.
 Continue reading…

 Web Font Anti-Patterns

 There is a lot of confusion about web fonts.
 Are they really bad for performance?
 Maybe you should not use web fonts at all?
 This ongoing series of articles takes a look at some of the most common anti-patterns for creating, using, and loading web fonts.
 Web fonts can be great when used correctly and with moderation.
 Continue reading…

 I answered seven questions about web typography and the State of Web Type in this Typography.Guru interview.

 Web fonts are a popular topic in the web performance community.
 However, one fundamental problem is often overlooked: web fonts are lazy loaded.
 Can web font preload hints help us?
 Continue reading…